adalpari/adalpari.github.io/_posts/2017-11-14-Clean-Code.md

 - If use blocks (_if, for.._) try to call methods inside instead of operation code.
 That's good for size and readaility.
 - Each method should do only ONE thing.
 - Do something or Answer something, not both.
 - Use only one level of abstraction per function.
-(E.g. If  method is managging a list, don't modify objects on it.
+(E.g. If  method is managging a _list_, don't modify _objects_ on it.
 Better call a new method for that)
 - Try to write methods as a book writting.
 One method call another that it's immediately below.
 Avoid calls without any order in the code.
 - Avoid side effects.
 Do only what the method is suppoused to do.
 - Avoid output arguments.
 Don't use an argument to return information.
-- Avoid return ErrorCodes.
-Better use Exceptions
+- Avoid return _ErrorCodes_.
+Better use _Exceptions_
 - If use exceptions, try to call methods inside instead of operation code.
 - Arguments:
 - Avoid to use >3 arguments.
 Arguments are hard to remember in calls, adds complexity, easier to introduce bugs, adds more test variants..
-- Avoid use flags like booleans in arguments.
+- Avoid use flags like _booleans_ in arguments.
 It's very confusing.
-Better create to methods: one for true and another one for false.
+Better create two methods: one for true and another one for false.